pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/expose-pach-ui-ingress.md

 1. Enable authentication as described in [Configure Access Controls](../../../enterprise/auth/auth/).
 1. Deploy the Traefik ingress controlleri as described in the [Traefik Documentation](https://docs.traefik.io/v1.7/user-guide/kubernetes/):

-   **Note:** These commands deploy an example Traefik ingress that is valid at the moment of this writing.
+   **Note:** The commands below deploy an example Traefik ingress.
    For the latest version of Traefik controller, see the Traefik documentation.

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/pachyderm/pachyderm/master/examples/traefik-ingress/roles.yaml